-2) Reconstructing all secrets with one secret reconstructed: A major weakness of SIMPLE is that if the adversary is able to to reconstruct one secret, even a fake one, they know that n-1 of those shares must appear in all other secrets of the same object also.
+2) Reconstructing all secrets with one secret reconstructed: A major weakness of SIMPLE is that if the adversary is able to to reconstruct one secret, even a fake one, they know that n-1of those shares must appear in all other secrets of the same object.
 This dramatically reduces the number of combinations the adversary must try to reveal all remaining secrets.
 Even if this happens, we note that the adversary will not be able to tell which is the correct secret but they will know that the correct secret is among the ones that they have found.
 In some scenarios, this could be highly undesirable.
-We will show in this subsection that CYCLIC, with a reasonable choice of overlap, is far more secure in terms of this second security measure.
+Next, we will show that CYCLIC, with a reasonable choice of overlap, is far more secure in terms of this second security measure.